 Minute 8: You’ll throw in some sugar, soy sauce and fish sauce, and stir-fry everything together.
 You are a kitchen genius.

-Minute 9: You’ll deglaze the pan (which is just a fancy way of saying “scrape up all the brown bits”) with broth, and toss in a bunch of Thai basil leaves.
+Minute 9: You’ll deglaze the pan (which is just a fancy way of saying “scrape up all the brown bits”) with broth, and toss in a bunch of holy basil or Thai basil leaves.
+(YES, we know this dish is traditionally made with holy basil, but it can be difficult to access in the states, so Thai basil is fine to use!)

 Minute 10: You’re almost home free.
 Just continue stir-frying over high heat until most of the liquid is cooked off and the basil is wilted.